hugoheml/services-backup/README.md

 And the following storage classes:

+- **Local Storage**: Store backups directly on the local filesystem.
 - [**FTP**](https://en.wikipedia.org/wiki/File_Transfer_Protocol): A standard network protocol used to transfer files from one host to another over a TCP-based network.

 The application also supports alert notifications through: